Extended Parallel Corpus for Amharic-English Machine Translation: Results

 \section{Results}

-Table~\ref{result} shows the performance results of six machine translation models from Amharic-to-English and English-to-Amharic with BLEU, BEER, and CharacTER metrics.
-Unlike BLEU and BEER, the smaller the CharacTER score, the better.
+Table~\ref{tab:arc_results} shows the performance results of the SMT and NMT systems with BLEU, BEER, and CharacTER metrics.
+The SMT system achieved better scores when feature weights were tuned using MERT than batch MIRA.
+Thus, we took the phrase-based SMT system tuned with MERT as our baseline.
+Likewise, the NMT baseline systems use vocabulary sizes of eight thousand (8K) and sixteen thousand (16K) in Amharic-to-English and English-to-Amharic translation directions.
+Example Amharic-to-English translation outputs are given at the appendix.

 In both translation directions, NMT models with subword units score the highest values of all.
-The subword-based NMT models outperform the PBSMT models by approximately six up to seven BLEU.
-Among the NMT models, the subword models outperform the word-based ones by three up to four BLEU.
-The other metrics as well indicate the same improvement.
-As can be seen from the comparable scores for subword NMT models, the number of BPE's merge operations has little effect on this dataset.
+The NMT baseline models outperform the SMT baseline models by approximately six to seven BLEU.
+Among the NMT models, the subword-based models outperform the word-based models by three to four BLEU.
+The BEER and CharacTER metrics as well reflect corresponding differences.

-For PBSMT models, better scores were achieved when feature weights were tuned using MERT than MIRA.
+Even though big monolingual corpora are not integral components of NMT, both SMT and NMT can benefit from them.
+Table~\ref{tab:backtrans} shows the results of English-to-Amharic translation using the CACO corpus for language model of the baseline SMT system, and back-translation of the baseline NMT system to produce synthetic training data \cite{DBLP:conf/acl/SennrichHB16,DBLP:conf/nips/HeXQWYLM16,DBLP:conf/acl/ChengXHHWSL16,DBLP:books/sp/Qin20}.
+Both systems gained more than one BLUE scores by using CACO.
+The baseline NMT model attained the optimum result when we randomly drew three times the size of the original training data from the CACO corpus and generated synthetic data by translating it to English.